 - The final method and the one that usually takes the most time is to physically sign and mail/send a signed copy of the SMTA to the CIP genebank

 The International Potato Center to make our documentation easily accessible and as part of our requirement for reporting germplasm distribution to the ITPGRFA, we ask requestors to register online with the ITPGRFA via the Easy SMTA on the link below to register your name and institution.

-After registration, please login and click on view profile to view the pin code generated for you by the system, kindly forward the PID code to us and ensure that you record the code for further use.
+After registration, please login and click on view profile to view the PID code generated for you by the system, kindly forward the PID code to us and ensure that you record the PID code for further use.

 Transfer in vitro plantlets to substrate

 The potato in vitro plantlets that you receive were propagated and maintained in a sterile environment and grow in a synthetic nutrient gel... read more